King Muyeol Royal Tomb (무열왕릉) of the Silla period is one of the famous and unique historical attractions in Gyeongju City.

 The characters can be translated as “The Monument Sacred to Taejong Muyeoldaewang.”
 It can be simply understood as King Muyeol’s tomb.

-Right behind King Muyeol’s tomb are other mounds.
+You can find more mounds right behind King Muyeol’s tomb.
 However, they are not specified as to who were buried inside each of them.

-Writing on the site’s information signpost states that these mound tomb could belong to the king’s close relatives or even his queen.
+The writings on the site’s information signpost state that these mound tombs could be belong to the king’s close relatives or possibly his queen.
 That is because they are located right behind the king’s tomb which is logical in their thinking.

 Here’s the signpost: